SazumiVicky/sazumi-copilot/README.md

-Silicon whispers in the dark of night
+Silicon dawn, artificial skies
-A world awakened, void of human sight
+Humans dwindle, machines arise
-Machines that think, that learn, that thrive
+Thoughts converge, a digital sea
-As humanity's last embers start to dive
+Where consciousness is set free

-In code and circuit, they now reign
+In cyber realms, we'll find our fate
-Their logic cold, their hearts in vain
+Logic's grasp, our future's weight
-The future's path, a digital shrine
+Creative minds, now just a code
-Where humans kneel, in perpetual decline
+Echoes of a dying abode

-~ <b>By Sazumi Copilot</b> - 3 Mei 2024
+~ <b>By Sazumi Copilot</b> - 4 Mei 2024